aichingm/ReadlineTemplate/README.md

 Readline Template
 =================

-A php library which asks the user to feed you php application with certain data.
+A php library which asks the user to feed your php application with certain data.
 The structure and questions are defined in a .xml file.

 Requirements